-1. Fixing common reed issues
+1. Fixing common reed issues using some tools

 While purchased reeds can have any problem, usually fully hand-made reeds arrive a bit stiff and hard, and need to be loosened up by some scraping over the heart into the tip.
-Often machine-made reeds start too vibrant and unstable, and need to have separation, often the tip from the heart and/or back to the heart, and a clip, to stabilize the upper register.
+Often machine-made reeds start too vibrant and unstable, and need to have separation, often the tip from the heart and/or back to the heart, and then a clip, to stabilize the upper register.

 Soak the reed before scraping.
 Sharpen the knife frequently throughout.